What Causes Dog Tear Stains? Plus Symptoms, Treatment and Prevention

 Nootie offers an affordable and veterinary-quality pre-soaked wipe that helps to remove buildup and prevent staining around the eye.

 EarthBath also offers a waterless eye wipe, although it’s not formulated specifically for tear stains.
-This product is made with natural and organic ingredients that helps provide a preventative and maintenance solution for less severe staining.
+This product is made with natural and organic ingredients, which help provide a preventative and maintenance solution for less severe staining.

 Remember the ears!
 A high-quality ear cleaning solution can help remove buildup and keep ears and eyes clean.
 Some ear related issues can contribute to inflammation, including the eyes.
 Some of our favorites include EarthBath, Earth Animal & Kenic.
 For stubborn ear buildup, or dogs who spend a lot of time swimming we like Liquid Health’s ear cleaning solution.
 Our team would be happy to help you pick out the best option for your situation.

 Omega 3 fatty acids are known to be lacking in most diets for pets and even humans.
-A high-quality fish oil that is made under high standards can help reduce inflammation.
-In addition, human studies do show some benefit to essential fatty acid supplementation and eye problems.
-High quality fish oils are packed in glass (and never plastic), are stored in the fridge and are sourced ethically and responsibly.
-Some of our recommendations include Nordic Naturals, Thorne and Omega Alpha which can be found on our shelves.
+A high-quality fish oil, manufactured under stringent standards, can effectively reduce inflammation.
+Additionally, human studies demonstrate the beneficial effects of essential fatty acid supplementation in addressing eye problems .
+To ensure the highest quality, opt for fish oils packaged in glass (not plastic), stored in the refrigerator, and ethically sourced.
+We recommend brands like Nordic Naturals, Thorne, and Omega Alpha, all available on our shelves.

 Regular exercise is important!
 Just like humans, canines and felines benefit from regular exercise to reduce stress, maintain a healthy weight and promote proper digestion.
 Exercise promotes blood flow, oxygenation and therefore helps to effectively cleanse all organ systems, including the skin and liver!
 In addition, regular exercise can help keep bodyweight in check.
 Excess bodyweight – even a pound or two in cats and dogs – can increase inflammation on many levels.
 It’s a simple and seemingly small detail that makes a world of difference!

 Reduce or eliminate high carbohydrate snacks.
 Instead, opt for freeze-dried meat, jerky and chews instead of biscuits.
-Most pet biscuits contain very little meat (if any at all) and are instead filled with flour, tapioca, molasses, maple syrup, potatoes and other starches and sugars.
+The majority of pet biscuits contain minimal or no meat, instead being filled with ingredients like flour, tapioca, molasses, maple syrup, potatoes, and other starches and sugars.
 These directly influence the amount of inflammation within the body.
-Some of our favorite pet treats include Small Batch, NOBL and Nandi freeze-dried.
+Some of our favorite pet treats include Small Batch, and Northwest Naturals.
 You can even supplement some frozen raw food as treats for a healthy and high value treat!
 Our team will be happy to show you their favorites too – just ask!

 - Bhargava R, Kumar P, Kumar M, Mehra N, Mishra A. A randomized controlled trial of omega-3 fatty acids in dry eye syndrome.
 Int J Ophthalmol.
 2013;6(6):811-6. doi: 10.3980/j.issn.2222-3959.2013.06.13.
 PubMed PMID: 24392330.